Cluster Counting Algorithm for the CEPC Drift Chamber using LSTM and DGCNN: Performance

-With the optimized threshold, Fig. \ref{fig:ncls_10GeV} presents a comparison of the number-of-cluster distributions between the MC truth, the traditional algorithm, and the DGCNN-based algorithm.
-It is evident that the mean value of the number-of-cluster distribution from the ML-based algorithm closely aligns with the MC truth, indicating that the ML-based algorithm achieves higher efficiencies than the traditional approach.
-Figure \ref{fig:sp} illustrates the $K/\pi$ separation powers from different algorithms at various momenta for 1 m track length.
-The ML cluster counting algorithm demonstrates approximately 10\% better separation power across all momenta ranges compared to the traditional algorithms.
-Since the separation power scales with the square root of the track length, this performance improvement is roughly equivalent to having a detector with 20\% larger radius coverage when using the traditional algorithm.
-Such an enhancement can significantly reduce the overall cost of the detector.
-Detailed numeric results are provided in Tab. \ref{tab:particle_momentum}.
-Additionally, we have extrapolated the $K/\pi$ separation power from the 1 m track length to other track lengths.
-Figure \ref{fig:length} shows the $K/\pi$ separation power for a 20 GeV/c track as a function of the track length.
-Preliminary requirements for the CEPC include a 3$\sigma$ $K/\pi$ separation up to 20 GeV/c momentum.
-Based on our PID performance obtained through the ML reconstruction algorithm, the current drift chamber design (radius within 600-1800 mm) meets the necessary PID requirements.
+Using the optimized threshold, Fig. \ref{fig:ncls_10GeV} compares the number-of-cluster distributions derived from the MC truth, the traditional algorithm, and the DGCNN-based algorithm.
+The mean value of the number-of-cluster distribution obtained from the ML-based algorithm closely aligns with the MC truth, demonstrating that the ML-based algorithm achieves higher efficiency than traditional approaches.
+Figure \ref{fig:sp} presents the $K/\pi$ separation powers at various momenta for a track length of 1 m using different algorithms.
+The ML-based cluster-counting algorithm shows approximately a 10\% improvement in separation power across all momenta compared to traditional methods.
+Since separation power scales with the square root of the track length, this performance improvement corresponds to an effective increase of about 20\% in the detector radius when using the traditional algorithm.
+This enhancement could significantly reduce the overall cost of the detector.
+Detailed numerical results are listed in Tab. \ref{tab:particle_momentum}.
+Additionally, $K/\pi$ separation power for a track with $p=20\text{ GeV}/c$ was extrapolated to different track lengths starting at 1 m.
+Figure \ref{fig:length} shows the $K/\pi$ separation power as a function of track length.
+The CEPC design requires a 3$\sigma$ $K/\pi$ separation for momenta up to 20 GeV/$c$.
+Using the ML-based reconstruction algorithm, the current drift chamber design, with a radius ranging from 600 mm to 1800 mm, meets the necessary PID requirements.